MyNameIsTrez/jni-sigsegv-bug/README.md

 ld mage.o -o mage.so -shared --hash-style=sysv
 ```

-Followed by trying this a couple dozen times, for about one second each:
+Followed by running this a couple dozen times, for about one second each:

 ```bash
 java -Xcheck:jni -Djava.library.path=.
 Main.java